bruno16teixeira/swagger-ui-open-response/README.md

 ## How to add chrome extensions

+First you must download the source code to a folder on your machine.
+Then just follow the steps:
 1. Visit chrome://extensions.
 2. Enable Developer mode by ticking the checkbox in the upper-right corner.
 3. Click on the "Load unpacked extension..." button.